aneurokumar/website/website/index.md

 Some of these notes are cohesive thoughts, while others are the beginnings of an idea.

-The Navigation on the left-hand side is always available on the screen, however it's much more fun if you poke around the available pages.
+The Navigation on the left-hand side is always available on the screen; however it's much more fun if you poke around the available pages.